RockLi/rockli.github.com/_posts/2014-06-28-guava-a-super-lightweight-high-performance-web-framework-for-python-written-in-c.md

 Finally I decided to write and release one open source project in the Python field.

-Afterwards I got the idea to write a new web framework for Python but **not in the tradional** ways.
+Afterwards I got the idea to write a new web framework for Python but **not in the traditional** ways.
 There're lots of web frameworks for Python in the world.

 Maybe you guys will ask "Why you want to reinvent the wheel again?".
-The answer is very simple, "I'm not reinventing", I'm trying to bring some new ideas when you decided to write your new web framework.
+The answer is very simple, "I'm not reinventing", I'm trying to bring some new ideas for writing new web frameworks.

 I used to write a web framework in PHP about seven years ago while I'm still a student, and I understand the underlying implementation of some key components like session, router... in PHP for example.